kkchau/Genome-Annotation-Table/README.md

 ---

-To load data:
+* To load data: Go to ANNOTATIONS; python3 load\_data.py --clear
-    Go to ANNOTATIONS
-    python3 load_data.py --clear

-Raw alignments must be in ANNOTATIONS/raw\_aligns; filenames must be form of <sequence>.txt (what shows up in the 'Sequence' field
+* Raw alignments must be in ANNOTATIONS/raw\_aligns; filenames must be form of <sequence>.txt (what shows up in the 'Sequence' field

+* Null fields (no hit) must have marker "NULL" (case-sensitive)

-Annotations must have header in form
+* Annotations must have header in form

 | Sequence | BLAST | Pfam | Prosite | ALL\_OTHER\_ANNOTATIONS | Comments |
 | -------- | ----- | ---- | ------- | ----------------------- | -------- |